This Discussion channel is currently closed.

 Default_avatar

-Mark Emme almost 8 years ago
+Mark Emme over 8 years ago

 As both a rate payer and a shareholder I am appalled by the executive compensation at Xcel.
 Over the past three years the CEO has averaged $12,682,403 in annual compensation while the top four officers have averaged approximately $2,500.000 per annum.
 Based on the materials in my annual report, Xcel is engaged solely in regulated monopoly endeavors.
 It strains my imagination to believe that anyone deserves this level of pay when they are running an entity with no competition.
 I feel that this must be taken under consideration when determining if a rate increase is warranted.